h8d13/Mac-G5-2005-Restore/README.md

 So this is a C19-C20 cable for the later 2005 g5's.The cases are super heavy but also cool looking!

-While earlier versions use the common C13-C14 cables you find on many devices still to this day.
+These can draw 30-50% more amps, while earlier versions use the common C13-C14 cables you find on many devices still to this day.

-The power supply on these is seated at the bottom and takes the full width of the base of the computer, it's a pretty crazy set-up but they can be found second hand or refurbished.
-It is also quite ez to retrofubrish a more modern PSU into the case.
+The power supply on these is seated at the bottom and takes the full width of the base of the computer, it's a pretty crazy set-up but they can be found second hand or refurbished.It is also quite ez to retrofubrish a more modern PSU into the case.

 Better to check the cables for damage (often  present when they were plugged-in/out many times) and get new cables.
 I decided to get new ones cause mine looked like hell.